 Need more help to build up your faith?
 Faith to Move Mountains is a 30 day devotional for church planters that has helped many people grow in faith.
 Haven’t read it yet?
 Get a copy from Amazon.com today!

-Sample the first two days of this 30 day devotional book for disciple-makers.
+Sample the first two days of C. Anderson and K. Sutter's faith building 30 day devotional book for disciple-makers.
+You'll be encouraged and inspired to press on.